 Actually, thinking about the pineapple and how we use it at work, we have one Tiki number, a house original called A Boy and His Dog, one classic, the whiskey and dry vermouth Algonquin, and the neo-mixological herbal liqueur-driven wonder, Stephen Cole’s Broken Shoe Shiner.
 That is a pretty big expanse of styles right there located on a single restaurant’s cocktail menu!
 With that range, there is something for everyone to join in on the fun.
 Briefly, here’s how to participate:

-- Find or create a recipe that somehow fits the definition of a highball, then post the recipe, including a photo and your remarks, on your blog, tumblr, or website.
-If you lack one of those, feel free to post on eGullet’s Spirits and Cocktails forum.
+- Find or create a recipe that somehow uses pineapple whether as a juice, syrup, infusion, or other, and then post the recipe, including a photo and your remarks, on your blog, tumblr, or website.
+If you lack one of those, feel free to post on this thread on eGullet’s Spirits and Cocktails forum.

-- Include the MxMo logo in your post, plus links back to the Mixology Monday and Southern Ash sites.
+- Include the MxMo logo in your post, plus links back to the Mixology Monday and BartendingNotes sites.
 Once the roundup post is put up, updating your post to include a link to that one as well would be appreciated.

 - Submit a link one of three ways by midnight on June 23rd: (1) with a comment to the announcement post on BartendingNotes, (2) by a tweet @bartendingnotes (include hashtag #mxmo), or (3) with an email to ducktailsbh (at) gmail (dot) com with Mixology Monday in the subject.

 That gives us all 2 full weeks to figure out how to use pineapple leaves as garnish and why that center core of the pineapple makes your tongue feel all rough and raw.
 Well, that is perhaps side work to the real task at hand, but 19th century style drinks from the Pineapple Julep to 21st century wacky creations (including your own) are all fair game!
 I am eagerly looking forward to what this herd of cats can conjure up!